plone/training/theming/theme-package-4.rst

    To override them from the ZMI, you can go to ``./portal_view_customizations``.
    But this is very limited and does not work for all views.

-To override them from your theme product, the easiest way is to use ``z3c.jbot`` (Just a Bunch of Templates).
+To override them from your theme product, the best way is to use ``z3c.jbot`` (Just a Bunch of Templates).

 Since jbot is already included in the ``bobtemplates.plone`` theme skeleton via ``plone.app.themingplugins``, you can start using it immediately by adding all the templates you want to override in the :file:`src/ploneconf/theme/theme/template-overrides` directory.

 In order for jbot to match the override to the template which is being overridden, the name of the *new* template needs to include the complete path to the original template as a prefix (with every ``/`` replaced by a ``.``).

 For instance, to override the :file:`path_bar.pt` template (the breadcrumbs) from ``plone.app.layout``, knowing that this template is found in a sub folder named ``viewlets``, you need to name the overriding template :file:`plone.app.layout.viewlets.path_bar.pt`.